 Protecting your credit card information - PCI Compliance Initiative

 Paying speeding tickets, reserving a campsite, ordering a publication – these are just a few reasons why thousands of Albertans make payments to the province each year.
 Increasingly, those payments are made using credit or debit cards.
-The volume of card payments made to the province has roughly tripled in the past three years, with 4.3 million transactions processed last year (includes credit and debit card transactions).
+The volume of card payments made to the province has roughly tripled since 2014, with 6.5 million transactions processed in 2016 (includes credit and debit card transactions).

 As a merchant, the government has a duty to protect its clients’ information.
 As a government, we have a duty to set an example for other organizations.